fobnail/docs/rfcs/0001-fobnail-architecture-change.md

    its firmware.
 If verification is succesful, Fobnail generates Identity/Encryption keypair and responds with Certificate Signing Request.
    Otherwise an error is returned.
-3. Platform Owner responds with certificate.
-4. Fobnail Token verifies and saves certificate to its internal memory.
-It sends status to Platform Owner.
-5. At this point Platform Owner configures Fobnail, like default appraisal policy.
+3. At this point Platform Owner configures Fobnail, like default appraisal policy.
 This step is optional, if skipped, defaults will be used.
-6. When configuration is complete, Platform Owner requests Fobnail Token to lock its configuration.
+4. Platform finalizes configuration by sending certificate generated from previously provided CSR.
+5. Fobnail Token verifies and saves certificate and provided configuration to its internal memory, then locks configuration and sends status to Platform Owner, finalizing provisioning process.
-7. Fobnail Token locks configuration which finalizes provisioning process.
-Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.
+6. Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.

 ## Local platform provisioning